openedv/ATK-DNESP32S3M-MiniBoard/2_examples/3_MicroPython/1_basic_routines/05_led_pwm/README.md

-## watch dog example
+## led_pwm example

 ### 1 Brief

-The main function of this code is to watchdog function.
+The function of this program is to use the LED PWM control  channel0 output PWM, to achieve LED from dark to light, and then from light to dark, in turn cycle.

 ### 2 Hardware Hookup